• Skip to primary navigation

 • Fry the shrimp in batches over high heat for about a minute on each side.
 Don't overcrowd the pan, so they crisp up nicely without overcooking.
 Add or change the oil as needed.

-• Add the peppers and let them cook for about 3 minutes.
-Mix them up.
+• Add the peppers and sauté for about 3 minutes.

 • Add the shrimp and scallions, then toss them together.